thomas-melville/myNotes/General/Career_Development/GIT/Commands.md

 # Commands

-git commands are translated by git in git-<command> and it then looks for this script so... you can create a script name it git-<command> and place it on the path when you type "git <command>" git will look for this script on the path
+git commands are translated by git into git-<command> and it then looks for this script so... you can create a script name it git-<command> and place it on the path when you type "git <command>" git will look for this script on the path